Book Review: Abraham Lincoln, by Benjamin P. Thomas

 In 1844, Lincoln opened his own law firm and took as a partner William Herndon, a young man just licensed to practice law.
 At the time Lincoln was among the most successful attorneys in Illinois.
 He advised his young partner: "Billy, don't shoot too high.
 Aim lower and the common people will understand you."
 Part of Lincoln's success was that he trusted people, and they in turn trusted him.
 According to the author, he had supreme faith in their right-mindedness, provided thy could be made to understand, and he never questioned their powers of comprehension when the facts were presented to them simply and honestly.

 Lincoln served one term in the U.S. House of Representatives (1847-1849).
 While in office, he backed a bill that would have abolished slavery in the District of Columbia.
 The idea of slaves being sold openly within earshot of the Capitol building offended him greatly.
-Unfortunately, the bill failed.
+Unfortunately, the bill failed (as president, early in his administration, Lincoln finally managed to have slavery outlawed in Washington D.C.)

 It was while campaigning for a seat in the House, that his opponent accused him of not being a true Christian.
 Lincoln (a lifelong Bible reader) set the record straight: "That I am not a member of any Christian Church, is true; but I have never denied the truth of the Scriptures; and I have never spoken with intentional disrespect of religion in general, or of any denomination of Christians in particular."

 By the 1850s, the slavery issue was making headlines across the nation, particularly after passage of the Kansas-Nebraska Act.
-One of its biggest supporters was Illinois Senator Stephen Douglas.
+One of its biggest proponents was the man who wrote the law, Illinois Senator Stephen Douglas.
 Lincoln feared slavery would spread, but he could not stand by and watch it happen.
 He had to speak out.
 In Peoria on October 16, 1854, Lincoln gave his "House Divided" speech; it revived his sagging political career and paved the way for the Lincoln-Douglas debates.

 The debates made him a national political figure.
 He lost the 1858 Senate race to Douglas, but two years later was nominated by the newly-formed Republican party to be their candidate for president of the United States.